-- Part D plans generally do not cover all drugs available in each category of Part D covered drugs because in some cases several similar drugs are available to treat the same medical condition. - Part D plans include the Part D drugs they will cover on a list known as a "formulary." - Formularies are developed by pharmacists, doctors, and other experts. - Part D plan formularies must include: - At least two drugs in each therapeutic category. - Generic and brand-name drugs.
+- Part D plans generally do not cover all drugs available in each category of Part D covered drugs because in some cases several similar drugs are available to treat the same medical condition. - Part D plans include the Part D drugs they will cover on a list known as a "formulary." - o Formularies are developed by pharmacists, doctors, and other experts - Part D plan formularies must include: - at least two drugs in each therapeutic category. - generic and brand-name drugs. - o all or substantially all so-called "protected class" drugs.